By Josh Taylor

 Similarly, Sanlucar boasts its own collection of tour-offering bodegas, including Barbadillo, La Gitana and Pedro Romero.

-In El Puerto, Terry and Osborne are the best known, the latter having managed to craft a unique advertising campaign by erecting large, black bull-shaped billboards across the region.
+In El Puerto (Cadiz), Terry and Osborne are the best known, the latter having managed to craft a unique advertising campaign by erecting large, black bull-shaped billboards across the region.

 To do as the locals do, head to El Puerto's Romerijo, a seafood restaurant in the centre of town specialising in fried fish and marisco (shellfish).
 This place buzzes with life and that sort of deafening, overly animated Spanish chatter that characterises Andaluzes.
 The crab and prawns (which you will need to peel yourself) are both big hits here.